ROCm/hipBLAS/docs/install/Linux_Install_Guide.rst

 Installing prebuilt packages
 =============================

-You can manually download the prebuilt hipBLAS packages from the :doc:`ROCm native package manager <rocm-install-on-linux:install/quick-start>` or by clicking the `GitHub releases tab <https://github.com/ROCm/hipBLAS/releases>`_.
+You can manually download the prebuilt hipBLAS packages from the :doc:`ROCm native package manager <rocm-install-on-linux:install/quick-start>`.
-The versions on GitHub might be more recent.
-Release notes are available for each release on the releases tab.

 To download the prebuilt package, use this command: